 - (1) Amounts reflect the aggregate grant date fair value of option awards computed in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are included in Note 9 included in our consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2017.
-There can be no assurance that unvested awards will vest (and, absent vesting, no value will be realized by the executive for the award). - (2) Amounts reflect bonuses paid with respect to the achievement of performance criteria under our executive bonus plan. - (3) Amount reflects lodging expenses and travel expenses, which totaled \$12,790, \$15,158 and \$19,525 in 2017, 2016 and 2015, respectively, incurred in connection with Mr. Throdahl's travel between our headquarters in Warsaw, Indiana and his primary residence in St. Louis, Missouri, as well as membership to the Union League Club in Chicago, Illinois. - (4) Mr. Hite joined our company in February 2015.
-The salary reported for the year ended December 31, 2015 reflects the pro rata portion of Mr. Hite's annual salary of \$250,000 earned during 2015.
+Assumptions used in the calculation of these amounts are included in Note 9 included in our consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2018.
+There can be no assurance that unvested awards will vest (and, absent vesting, no value will be realized by the executive for the award). - (2) Amounts reflect bonuses paid with respect to the achievement of performance criteria under our executive bonus plan. - (3) Amounts for Mr. Throdahl reflect lodging expenses and travel expenses, which totaled \$13,596, \$12,790 and \$15,158 in 2018, 2017 and 2016, respectively, incurred in connection with his travel between our headquarters in Warsaw, Indiana and his primary residence in St. Louis, Missouri, as well as dues in the amount of \$1,470 for membership in the Union League Club of Chicago, Illinois in each of 2018 and 2017.
+In addition, amounts for 2018 include 401(k) matching contributions of \$8,250 for Mr. Throdahl and Mr. Hite and \$7,965 for Mr. Bailey and Mr. Odle.